 Creative fuels future operations

-To take on this idea killer, you need to make clear that only fully formed ideas go into the operational process of “how we do it here”.
+To take on this idea killer, you have to make clear that only fully formed ideas go into the operational process of “how we do it here”.

 Talk about how your idea now unlocks future benefits.
 Highlight its beneficial impact on “how we do it here”.
 Run small test cases and pilot projects.
-Talk about working in an agile, test and learn way.
-Most people don’t really know what that means anyway, and it’s a hard one to argue against (see our innovation guide for more on agile).
+Talk about working in an agile, test-and-learn way.
+Most people don’t know what that means anyway, and it’s hard to argue against.
+(See our innovation guide for more on agile).

 Once an idea gets momentum (and resources), it gains a life of its own.
 It becomes harder for the idea killer to stop it.
 And it starts to become “how we do things here”.